Ericsson/dataplanebook/src/work/work.rst

 Introduction
 ============

-This chapter discusses how to organize processing in the data plane, in particular how achieve the appropriate level of :term:`parallelism` and, in the end, meet the system's characteristics requirements.
+This chapter investigates how to organize processing in the data plane.

-The core issue is to how to distribute work across multiple CPU cores, while maintaining correctness, cycle and energy efficiency and scalability.
+The primary concern is the distribution of work across CPU cores and accelerators in an as cycle- and energy-efficiency and scalable was as possible, while maintaining correctness and the appropriate :term:`network function`-level black-box behavior.

 As discussed in the :ref:`chapter on threading <Threading>`, a data plane application is generally required to set up a system of